 — Aurian Advice by VPOC Captain Isabel Solani

 The northwestern continent and the Edge of the World, where snow and storms are more common than sunny days and clear skies.
-The nation of Stormguard dominates its southern coast, an imperial and imposing power under the absolute rule of Thunder King Primos Crescentius I; while Corillia, is a haven for the intellectual, a place where magic and science coalesce to form magitech.

 “Don’t let anyone else fool you.
 Ithris is the center of the world, ideologically and geographically.
 You can’t really escape them.
 They’ve got a hand in everything those Aurians eat, touch, or read.
 Which is why most Aurians aren't really a fan them.”